I2C

 When you have finished configuring the sensor hit Done.
 The app will return to the previous screen.

 How do I2C sensors help a robot navigate the world around it?
-The answer to this question is a bit more diverse than it was for Analog or Digital sensors.
+The answer to this question is a bit more diverse than it is for Analog or Digital sensors.

 While the Color Sensors have some proximity sensing capabilities, the 2m Distance Sensor is able to detect proximity with higher accuracy and reliability.
 When combined with odometry, the 2m Distance Sensor can help the robot navigate obstacles on the field during autonomous!